Uniform Acceleration

 v = ?, u = 4m/s, s = 50m, a = 2m/s2

-2. A car accelerates from rest to speed of 10m/s over a distance of 4m.
+2. A car accelerates from rest to a speed of 10m/s over a distance of 4m.
 Calculate the car’s acceleration

 a = (v2-u2)/2s